zeta-chain/docs/docs/developers/omnichain/tutorials/staking.md

 - Querying the pending rewards

-Since the omnichain contract has only one function that gets called when the contract is triggerred from a connected chain (`onCrossChainCall`), and you need to be able to execute different logic depending on the action, you will need to encode the action code into the `message` parameter of the `onCrossChainCall`.
+Since the omnichain contract has only one function that gets called when the contract is triggered from a connected chain (`onCrossChainCall`), and you need to be able to execute different logic depending on the action, you will need to encode the action code into the `message` parameter of the `onCrossChainCall`.